AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/trait-exclusion-algo-models.md

 >[!IMPORTANT]
 >
 >An important note on the third use case.
 If the third-party data provider adds a new demographic trait to the data feed* after you created the model*, the trait is automatically picked up by the model.
 You cannot exclude traits from modeling after creating the model.
-See [Important Aspects & Limitations](../../features/algorithmic-models/trait-exclusion-algo-models.md#section_0C9F978C654C49CBA8BC77523A70E033).
+See [Important Aspects & Limitations](../../features/algorithmic-models/trait-exclusion-algo-models.md##important-aspects-and-limitations).
 Please exercise caution when using this feature and work with the data provider to ensure you are informed of any changes to the feed structure.

 ![](assets/lam_exclude_traits.png)

-## How to Use [!UICONTROL Trait Exclusions] {#section_5D40294A28F64C72ABF08E801D751A9E}
+## How to Use [!UICONTROL Trait Exclusions] {#how-to-use}

-Use the [Build a model](../../features/algorithmic-models/create-model.md#task_71541056B8384EEBB6A3A8B161C71B8A) workflow to build new algorithmic models.
+Use the [Build a model](../../features/algorithmic-models/create-model.md#build-model) workflow to build new algorithmic models.

 1. The [!UICONTROL Exclusions] selection is greyed out until you select one or more data sources for modeling.
 1. After selecting one or more data sources for modeling, press **[!UICONTROL Browse All Traits]**.